virgip/trainEar/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![Exercises](http://oi65.tinypic.com/wcjps5.jpg "Es")

 ## Aim and Audiance
-What we would like to achieve throught this project is creating a tool for the musician and the amateur which might come in handy when in need of improving the relative pitch skills; in doing so, we decided to create a nice and simple interface that is also everywhere accessible.
+What we would like to achieve throught this project is creating a tool for the musician and the amateur which might come in handy when in need of improving the relative pitch skills; in doing so, we decided to create a nice and simple interface that is also everywhere accessible, provided the users has Microbit at disposal.
 The code is designed to be easily editable to accomodate different needs and experiences as for precision, difficulty level, and musical parameters.

 ## What do you need
  * An internet connection